-Hydroplaning can occur when driving as slow as 35 miles per hour.
+Hydroplaning can occur when driving as slow as about 35 miles per hour.
 If you sense your vehicle's tires have lost traction, ease off the gas pedal and keep, if possible, your wheels straight.
 Only hit the brakes when you feel the tires regain traction with the road.

-When driving, you should always look 10 to 15 seconds ahead, which averages about one city block or about a quarter of a mile on a highway.
+When driving, you should always look about 10 to 15 seconds ahead, which averages about one city block or about a quarter of a mile on a highway.
 This way you will have time to react to any sudden or potential hazards.

 To avoid being blinded by an approaching vehicle's headlights, focus your eyes on the on the right side of the road.
 Also, maintain a speed that will allow you to stop within the distance of your headlights.